top of page

 Daan Hofman studied acting at the University of fine arts Utrecht (HKU) and music at the Conservatory of Amsterdam (CvA).

 For years Daan toured with a band, performing his own songs.
-He wrote two albums with a mix of chanson, blues and dutch lyrics: Fakkels van suiker (2008) and Frederic & de katoenvelden (2014).
+He wrote two albums with a mix of chanson, blues and dutch lyrics: Fakkels van suiker (2008), Frederic & de katoenvelden (2014).

-In addition to his songwriting, Daan became interested in writing instrumental music for the stage and worked with theater groups such as Orkater, tgEcho and Amsterdamse Bos Theater.
-In 2015 he was invited by the Kruller Muller Museum to compose the live radio play Seurat, catcher of light as part of the George Seurat exhibition.
+In addition to his songwriting, Daan wrote instrumental music for the stage and worked with theater groups such as Orkater, tgEcho and Amsterdamse Bos Theater.
+In 2015

-But things fell into place when Daan started composing for film; His traces in theater, the love for storytelling and his musical omnivorism.
-He won the BMIM Best New Talent Award 2020 with his orchestral re-score of Danny and the wild bunch.
+Things fell into place when Daan started composing for film; He won the BMIM Best New Talent Award 2020 with his orchestral re-score of Danny and the wild bunch.
 Followed by a winning award at the CAIFF Scoring Competition California (US) with his score of I'll Be Here by Tiffany Murray.

 Daan lives with his wife and two sons near the Dutch seashore.